MParvin/MParvin/README.md

 - **AfraSEO.com**.
 	> Afraseo.com was a social website for SEO specialists, This project will start in 2020.

+## All companies I worked

+- **Infotech**
+	> As network admin and Hardware engineer
+- **Afranet**
+	> Datacenter tecnician and Plesk administrator
+- **Parsian**
+	> Windows server and Linux server administrator
+- **ParsTelecom**
+	> Linux server administrator and PHP Developer
+- **Damatajhiz.com**
+	> Linux server administrator and CTO
+- **Banimode.com**
+	> Linux server administrator and Devops

 ## What can I do?

-I can install, manage and optimize your database, web and API servers.
+I can:
+- Setup and Cluster Web servers
+- Setup and Cluster MySQL and Mariadb servers
+- Setup and Cluster Elasticsearch servers

+- Optimize Web servers
+- Hardedning Web and Database server
+- Security test

+- Deploy CI/CD with Gitlab

-For know what can I do and see my expriences, I recommend to You see [MyCV](http://mycv.mparvin.ir) Or see my [Linkedin](https://www.linkedin.com/in/mparvin/).
+For know more about me I recommend to You see my [Linkedin](https://www.linkedin.com/in/mparvin/).

 ## My Articles